yunwei-c/yunwei-c.github.io/_pages/projects.md

 ---
 <img align="left" width="200" height="150" src="/images/SW.png">
 <b>Multiview Items Recommendation</b>
-<br>Developed a GNN-based recommendation model which provides superior recommendations by describing items from a unique mixed view from user and entity angles.
-From the user view, user-oriented modules aggregate features to make recommendations from a personalized perspective.
-From the entity view, the mixing layer contrasts layer-wise GCN information to further obtain comprehensive features from internal entity-entity interactions.
+<br>Developed a GNN-based recommendation model which provides superior recommendations by describing items from user and entity angles.
+Designed user-oriented modules that aggregate features to make recommendations from a personalized perspective and a mixing layer which contrasts layer-wise GCN to further obtain comprehensive features from internal entity-entity interactions.
 This work significantly outperforms state-of-the-art methods and indeed captures entities that attract users.
 <br> [[Paper Link]] (https://arxiv.org/abs/1908.05611)

 ##